Researchers work to make crop pollination sustainable in the Northeast

 The goal is to contribute to long-term profitability of fruit and vegetable production and the outcome is this webpage along with other farm training and publications to increase knowledge and adoption of practices that protect pollinator communities.

 One component of this project is video segments which highlight aspects of fruit or vegetable production in the Northeast.
-The first in this series focuses on commercial blueberry production in Maine and comes to you in seven parts.

 Part 1: Commercial Blueberry Pollination in Maine's Blueberry Barrens